chentangUSTCCS/Model_Lineage_Closeness/readme.md

-This the implementation of "Model Lineage Closeness Analysis" in AAAI 2025.
+This is the implementation of "Model Lineage Closeness Analysis" in AAAI 2025.

-目录：
+Catalogs：

-- Appendix：文章写不下的内容。
+- Appendix： Extra content without space to be described in the paper.
 - Code：
-  - 决策边界可视化代码
+  - Visualization of Decision boundaries.
-  - 模型血缘远近度量代码
+  - Model lineage closeness measurement.
-- Benchmark：基准模型集
+- Benchmark: contains 136 models for model modification evaluation.